Bogdan Suceavă: Mathematics

 At the age of 13, Suceavă won a prize at the Romanian National Mathematical Olympiad, following which he was encouraged to pursue mathematics as a viable career.
 During his undergraduate years he studied mathematical analysis with Solomon Marcus and Ion Colojoară, algebra with Constantin Vraciu and Constantin Niță, geometry with Adriana Turtoi, Stere Ianuș, and Liviu Nicolescu, among others.
-At Michigan State University he took courses with Selman Akbulut, Bang-Yen Chen, John D. McCarthy, Thomas Parker, Baisheng Yan, and others.
+He was classmate with Nicușor Dan, later President of Romania, who started studying mathematics at the University of Bucharest in the same cohort.
+At Michigan State University Suceavă took courses with Selman Akbulut, Bang-Yen Chen, John D. McCarthy, Thomas Parker, Baisheng Yan, and others.

 Since 2002, Suceavă is a Professor of Mathematics at California State University, Fullerton.
 He specialises in differential geometry, metric geometry, and the history of mathematics.

 Suceavă is active in the encouragement of mathematical research among young students in California.
-He has established a mathematics circle involving undergraduates, and extensively published in gazettes of mathematical problems aimed at high school students.
+He has established a mathematical circle involving high-school students and undergraduates, and extensively published in various journals mathematical problems aimed at high-school students.

-His mathematical works appeared in Houston Journal of Mathematics, Taiwanese Journal of Mathematics, American Mathematical Monthly, Mathematical Intelligencer, Beiträge zur Algebra und Geometrie, Differential Geometry and Its Applications, Czechoslovak Mathematical Journal, Publicationes Mathematicae, Results in Mathematics, Tsukuba Journal of Mathematics, Notices of the American Mathematical Society, Contemporary Mathematics, Historia Mathematica, and other mathematical journals.
+While being an educator, Suceavă pursued his research inquiries.
+His research mathematical works appeared in Houston Journal of Mathematics, Taiwanese Journal of Mathematics, American Mathematical Monthly, Mathematical Intelligencer, Beiträge zur Algebra und Geometrie, Differential Geometry and Its Applications, Czechoslovak Mathematical Journal, Publicationes Mathematicae, Results in Mathematics, Tsukuba Journal of Mathematics, Notices of the American Mathematical Society, Contemporary Mathematics, Historia Mathematica, and other mathematical journals.

 On October 21, 2017, Suceavă delivered one of the invited addresses at the Fall 2017 Meeting of the Southern California Nevada Mathematical Association of America.
 His conference was titled "Curvature: From Nicole Oresme (1320-1382) to Contemporary Interpretations."

 Suceavă served as editor, together with Alfonso Carriazo, Yun Myung Oh and Joeri Van Der Veken, of the volume Recent Advances in the Geometry of Submanifolds.
 Dedicated to the Memory of Franki Dillen (1963-2013), American Mathematical Society, 2016.